Variational Positive-incentive Noise: How Noise Benefits Models: Introduction

 In this paper, we apply the variational inference technique to $\pi$-noise, namely Variational Pi-Noise (\textit{VPN}).
 Via optimizing the variational bound, challenge \textit{C1} is addressed.
 Using the Monte Carlo method, we can train a $\pi$-noise generator without precise $p(y | \bm x)$, which partially addresses challenge \textit{C2}.
 The VPN generator learns the probability density function of noise and is implemented by neural networks.
 It can be applied to any existing models designed for task $\mathcal{T}$ (namely base models).
 A trained VPN generator can produce any amount of noise for any sample.
 It can be, thereby, used in both the training and inference phases of base models.
 The effectiveness of VPN is verified by experiments.
-From the experimental visualization, we surprisingly find that the generated $\pi$-noise prefers to blur the irrelevant background of complicated images, which meets our expectation of the task entropy and mutual information.
+From the experimental visualization shown by Figure \ref{figure_visualization}, we surprisingly find that the generated $\pi$-noise